Hacking via Remote Access Software?

 There are several ways hackers can gain access to a network remotely using this software: lack of governance for installing remote access software and weak remote access account passwords.
 If a company’s employees are unaware that they’ve installed remote access software on company devices, then there is potential for abuse as it increases the risk of hackers finding a backdoor.

 It’s extremely important for businesses to choose a strong password for their remote access accounts.
-If the RDP is exposed the Internet, a simple network engine can allow hackers to poke around the network and use various methods like brute force attacks to try and guess the password.
+If the RDP is exposed to the Internet, a simple network engine can allow hackers to poke around the network and use various methods like brute force attacks to try and guess the password.
 Once inside the system, it’s only a matter of time before they acquire access information needed to infiltrate other critical systems.

 What Can Companies Do?